VoltzEngine-Project/Engine/README.md

 ## Universal Electricity
 Universal Electricity is a Minecraft mod library to provide a compatibility bridge between various energy systems in Minecraft.
-The library aims at providing easy conversions and the ability to work with multiple systems as well as to provide a standalone electricity network for mods to use.
+The library aims to provide the ability to work with multiple energy systems with ease as well as to provide a standalone electricity network for mods to use.
 All mods that implement Universal Electricity are fully independent.

 Copyright (c) 2011-2013 Calclavia